-Finally, sometimes when we create a scatterplot, we end up with no interpretable relation at all.
-An example of this is shown below in Figure 13.3.4 The points in this plot show no consistency in relation, and a line through the middle would once again be a straight, flat line.
+Sometimes when we create a scatterplot, we end up with no interpretable relation at all.
+An example of this is shown below in Figure 14.3.4 The points in this plot show no consistency in relation, and a line through the middle would once again be a straight, flat line.